loginom/loginom-help-en-omegat/data/processors/transformation/cross-table.md

 ### Measures

 The fields data in this group are processes according to the [aggregation functions](../func/aggregation-functions.md).
-The obtained values are displayed at the intersection of columns and strings. По умолчанию для числовых типов выбрана функция *Сумма*, а для всех остальных *Количество*.
+The obtained values are displayed at the intersection of columns and strings.
+By default, the *Sum* function is selected for all numerical types, whereas for others - *Count*.

-Чтобы выбрать другие функции агрегации, необходимо дважды кликнуть по полю. При выборе нескольких вариантов функций, каждая из них будет рассчитана в отдельном столбце.
+To select other aggregation functions, it is required to double click on the field.
+When selecting several function options, each of them will be calculated in a separate column.

-В группе *Факты* порядок полей не имеет значения.
+The order of fields does not matter in the *Measures* group.